Multi-Layered DNS Filtering at Home

 One DNS filtering service alone often lacks the granularity I desire.
 By combining multiple layers, I can fine-tune access rules, segment devices, and even allow for selective bypassing when needed.
 Here's how I've structured my setup:

-• It’s perfect for catching the obvious bad actors—malware domains, phishing sites, etc.
+- It's perfect for catching the obvious bad actors (malware domains, phishing sites, and so on).

 Benefits of a Multi-Layered Approach